 - Children under 7 with a listed condition: If a child is diagnosed with a condition from List D—like Down syndrome or cerebral palsy—they automatically meet the early intervention requirements.

-- People aged 0–25 with hearing loss: If a young person has hearing loss of at least 25 decibels in either ear (measured across at least two adjacent frequencies), and it’s likely to be permanent, they’ll generally be accepted for early intervention.
+- People aged 0–25 with hearing loss: If a young person has hearing loss of at least 25 decibels in either ear (measured across at least two adjacent frequencies), and it’s likely to be permanent, they’ll generally be accepted for early intervention

 In every case, the NDIS needs evidence showing the person will benefit.
 That might mean they’ll learn new skills, keep their current abilities longer, or their family will be better equipped to support them.
 If early support means a better outcome and less long-term cost, that’s when the NDIS steps in.